“If you’re going through hell, keep going.”

 About our website…

-My name is Jennie, and I am the editor and webmaster for "Recover From Grief".
-I am a Registered Nurse with many years practice as an ICU nurse.
-I have helped and comforted many traumatized families as they began their grief loss experiences.
+Jennie was originally the editor and webmaster for “Recover From Grief”.
+She was a Registered Nurse with many years of practice as an ICU nurse.
+She has helped and comforted many traumatized families as they began their grief loss experiences.

-This website evolved as a result of my interest in and advanced study of grief theory and interventions, with eventual certification as a grief counselor.
-I too have seen my own share of personal tragedy, and I looked for easier ways to cope with my own grief.
-Thus was born our site concept of "healing through creative grieving".
+This website evolved as a result of Jennie’s interest in an advanced study of grief theory and interventions, with eventual certification as a grief counselor.
+Jennie has seen her own share of personal tragedy, and she looked for easier ways to cope with her own grief.
+Thus was born our site concept of “healing through creative grieving”.

 There is no “right way” or “wrong way” to grieve… but there are ways to make the whole ordeal more bearable and find successful closure.
 Grief loss recovery is a long and painful process, but there will be brighter days ahead for you, I promise.
 Let us help you find them.

-We present in our website a variety of creative mourning techniques; talking, writing, creating art, music or poetry, or memorializing are all good ways to express your bereavement.
-Explore our site to find the expressive techniques that feel "just right" for you.
+We present on our website a variety of creative mourning techniques: talking, writing, creating art, music or poetry, or memorializing are all good ways to express your bereavement.
+Explore our site to find the expressive techniques that feel “just right” for you: